WellthCare

 Still working at 65?
 Employer size often drives payer order

-• If the employer has fewer than 20 employees, Medicare is often primary and the employer plan is secondary.
+• If the employer has fewer than 20 employees, Medicare is often primary and the employer plan secondary.

 If you’re unsure, ask HR or the plan administrator a very specific question: “For my situation, is our group health plan primary or secondary to Medicare?”
 That one sentence can prevent months of claims cleanup.